 The KIDs are used in part to explain to customers during the advisory process how the product works or the risk associated with the product.
-With regard to other content (such as the often erroneous performance scenarios), investors often receive explicit advice not to use the figures presented as a basis for their investment decisions.
-Many institutions use supplementary product information, which contains further information about the products.
+With regard to other contents (such as the performance scenarios, which are often difficult to understand), customers are often given explicit instructions not to use the figures presented as a basis for their investment decisions.
+This additional information must be provided, as otherwise the information is misleading and private investors are misled.

+Many institutions also use supplementary product information, which contains further information on the products.